psf/black/docs/contributing/gauging_changes.md

 collected data locally.

 Note that the workflow will only fail intentionally if while analyzing a file failed to format.
-Otherwise it's mostly likely a bug of the workflow.
+Otherwise a failure indicates a bug in the workflow.

 ```{tip}
 Maintainers with write access or higher can trigger the workflow manually from the